 Writing a letter to dispute a credit card billing error is the best way to protect your rights under the Fair Credit Billing Act, a federal law that protects consumers against unfair credit billing practices.
-Sending your letter via certified mail gives you proof that you disputed the error in a timely manner.
-If there’s a future concern about whether you made your dispute in time, your certified mail receipt will come in handy.
+Sending your letter via certified mail will give you a timestamp in case you ever need to prove that you made your dispute in time.

 Timeframe for Credit Card Disputes

 You must send your dispute letter within 60 days that the billing statement containing the error was mailed to you.
-Your credit card issuer does not have to resolve billing errors that you dispute after these 60 days and you may be on the hook for those charges, despite the fact that they were inaccurate.
+Your credit card issuer is not legally required to resolve billing errors that you dispute after these 60 days and you may be on the hook for those charges, despite the fact that they were inaccurate.

 Many credit card issuers will investigate your dispute even if you make it by phone, as long as it’s within the 60-day window.
 Following up with a letter gives you an extra layer of protection and gives you an opportunity to provide proof that supports your claim.

-Once the credit card issuer receives your letter, they’re required to respond in writing within 30 days.
-They must also resolve the dispute within two billing cycles of receiving your letter.
-You're not required to pay anything on the disputed charges while the credit card issuer investigates, but you do have to make any other required minimum payments and finance charges.
+Once the credit card issuer receives your dispute letter, they’re required to respond in writing within 30 days and resolve the dispute within two billing cycles of receiving your letter.
+In the meantime, you're not required to pay anything on the disputed charges while the credit card issuer investigates, but you do have to make any other required minimum payments and finance charges.
 Missing your required minimum payment will lead to a payment, a late fee, and possibly a late notice added to your credit report.

 What to Put in Your Credit Card Dispute Letter